Fundraising Memorial Concert to Be Held in Palm Desert for Les Michaels

 The event will be co-hosted by Daytime Emmy Award-winning actor and singer Gregg Marx, and “The Desert Scene” radio host Bonnie Gilgallon.

-A $25 donation, which can be made at http://www.star4lesmichaels.com, is suggested for Saturday’s event.
-Free parking will be available outside of the venue.
+A $25. donation, which can be made at http://www.star4lesmichaels.com, is suggested for the event.
+Free parking will be available outside the venue.

 “When Les passed at the age of 71 many of the singers whom he provided performance opportunities for, including myself, got together and said we need to do something to preserve Les Michaels’ legacy in perpetuity and to honor him for passion, work and love of the cabaret art form.”